 You can sign up to our mailing list to be kept up to date by email with all our latest lots that march your requirement.

 For every auction we produce a catalogue displaying all of the residential and commercial properties to be offered.
-Each catalogue is available approximately 3 weeks prior to the relevant auction online and in print.
+Each catalogue is available approximately 3 weeks prior to the relevant auction.

 If you find a property which is of interest, please let us know so that we are able to contact you if the property is withdrawn or sold prior to the auction.
 We can also advise you on upcoming auctions, auction catalogues and late entries.